zezethu-dlanga/MiniPokedex/README.md

 # MiniPokedex
-Get to know various Pokemon
+Get to know various Pokemons

+In this project you will be able to:
+- See a list of various Pokemons.
+- View more information of selected Pokemon within the list.